Why is ingesting such an important topic?

 Journalists in the field or occasional contributor are usually providing content only occasionally and in smaller volumes.
 But the number of such content provider might be very high.
 Thus a simplified way to upload video files with related metadata is required.
 Tools have to be world-wide accessible and intuitive to use.
 We do address this needs by so called "upload rooms".
 Technically such a room is a website that takes the file and requests mandatory and optional metadata.
 The journalist or contributor either has access to his upload room as he is a permanently registered user or he gets invited by an operator to a temporal upload room.

 Staff in remote offices or production facilities do require a tight integration into the systems of the main facility to be as productive as possible.
 Larger facilities can get equipped as the main facility.
 Smaller facilities get provided with a fully featured but smaller scale system.
 In both cases the users interact with a local system that sends and retrieves the files and metadata to and from the main facility as a background process.

 B2B content exchange

 Todays content production and publishing happens across teamed up companies.
 Studios are sending material to post-production faclities which do forward after editing to agencies which do forward to broadcasters and publishers.
-A high volume of video files incl. metadata needs to be send via a save, secure and guaranteed method.
-Within our ingest solution we prefer to use Signiant's Media Exchange to address such needs.
-This is achieved via the FlowWorks flow-to-flow technology.
+A high volume of video files incl. metadata needs to be sent via a save, secure and guaranteed method.
+Within our ingest solution we prefer to use Signiant's Media Exchange technology to address such needs.
+Cross-team workflows are implemented via the FlowWorks flow-to-flow technology.

 How does the service architecture of our Ingest Solution do look like?